Campus Safety & Security Report

 Note: In the event of a conflict between the provisions of this policy and related federal/state laws or policies, the federal/state laws or policies shall always take precedence.

 All psychoactive drugs (including alcohol) can produce negative health risks associated with long-term chronic use.
 In addition, all these drugs can pose serious risks, such as abnormal growth, brain damage, and birth defects for the fetus of a drug-using female.
-Other possible health risks of using alcohol and other psychoactive drugs are central nervous system damage, depression, impaired judgment, mental confusion, gastrointestinal irritation, liver damage, malnutrition, high blood pressure, irreversible brain damage, heart disease, pancreatitis, lowered immunities, coma and death from overdose.
+Other possible health risks of using alcohol and other psychoactive drugs are central nervous system damage, depression, impaired judgment, mental confusion, gastrointestinal irritation, liver damage, malnutrition, high blood pressure, irreversible brain damage, heart disease, pancreatitis, lowered immunities, coma, and death from overdose and/or abuse.

 Sexual offense is a sexual act by a person of either sex where the act is by force and against the will of the victim.
 It does not have to involve intercourse.